 Wu Tao has been described as:

-“A dance-based therapy that balances and harmonises the flow of Qi (life-force energy in the body).
+“A dance-based therapy that balances and harmonizes the flow of Qi (life-force energy in the body).
 It has its foundations in Oriental Medicine, and similar to Tai Chi and Qi Gong it is a system of healing, with a holistic philosophy and practice, that restores balance to the person on all levels.” ©Wu Tao:The Dancing Way.

 I feel so very lucky that Wu Tao is so readily available in my region of Western Australia, because it really does enhance my life in so many ways.
 Developed by Michelle Locke, a West Australian dancer and therapist in 2001, the appeal of Wu Tao is now growing worldwide.
 When I share how wonderful it is with you now, there is a very real chance it has or will be coming your way.
-So many people are recognising the benefits and the enjoyment of the dance that it’s reach is growing to many regions throughout the world, including an upcoming tour of the United States during November.
+So many people are recognizing the benefits and the enjoyment of the dance that it’s reach is growing to many regions throughout the world, including an upcoming tour of the United States during November.
 All the details can be found at Wu Tao: The Dancing Way.

 Whatever form of dance you decide, let your flow start and take you into the place where music and movement merge into one.